imaNNeo/fl_chart/repo_files/documentations/line_chart.md

 |:---------------|:---------------|:-------|
 |lineBarsData| list of [LineChartBarData ](#LineChartBarData ) to show the chart's lines, they stack and be drawn on top of each other|[]|
 |titlesData| check the [FlTitlesData](base_chart.md#FlTitlesData)| FlTitlesData()|
+|extraLinesData| [ExtraLinesData](#ExtraLinesData) object to hold drawing details of extra horizontal and vertical lines.
 |gridData| check the [FlGridData](base_chart.md#FlGridData)|FlGridData()|
 |borderData| check the [FlBorderData](base_chart.md#FlBorderData)|FlBorderData()|
 |minX| gets minimum x of x axis, if null, value will read from the input lineBars |null|